dantrr/100-days-of-code/log.md

 Links: web or swift

 ### Day 6: 07 May 2022
-Today's Progress: learned rect function in js, a line function, as well as ellipse.
+Today's Progress: learned rect function in JS, a line function, as well as ellipse.
 Also while loops on fCC, and breaks.

+Thoughts: line is a weird function, kind of hard to understand

+Links: github, or khan academy

+### Day 7: 08 May 2022

+Today's Progress:

+Thoughts:

+Links:

+### Day 8

+Today's Progress:

+Thoughts:

+Links:

+### Day 9

+Today's Progress:

+Thoughts:

+Links:

+### Day 10

+Today's Progress:

+Thoughts:

+Links:

+### Day 11

+Today's Progress:

+Thoughts:

+Links:

+### Day 12

+Today's Progress:

 Thoughts:

 Links: